Applying to Graduate School

 - Letters of recommendation should address the admissions criteria listed above.

 - For international students, scanned copies of your TOEFL or IELTS scores

-- Self-reported GRE general exam scores (optional but recommended for PhDCEP applicants)
+- Self-reported GRE general exam scores (required for PhDCEP applicants)

 - Educational and work history

 - Resume or CV of no more than two pages (12 point font or larger and 1 inch margins) that includes the following information:

 - Any honors, awards, prizes, or fellowships you have received.

 - All teaching, work, and research experiences you have had.